5 Tips to Manage Your Request for Proposal Content Library

 Sometimes a product update may affect 10-20 Library Entries.
 To ensure that these updates are reflected in their content library, Businessolver’s RFP team searches their entire library thoroughly, essentially repeating the search several times, until every instance is updated.
 This extra step goes a long way in ensuring that their library is consistent and accurate.

 Periodic keyword reviews help ensure that your library is kept clean and consistent.
 By searching regularly to see what search results come up, you can easily clean up/update answers, or group similar questions together to reduce confusion around which answer should be used.
 If you notice that you’re taking more time that expected to find your responses, jot it down and revisit it once you’re done with your RFP, and take proactive steps to clean up your Library.
 This will save you time in the future.

 By internally communicating updates about the changes you’re making to the library, you ensure visibility across the team so everyone can find content quickly and efficiently.
 It also ensures that there is consistency of responses, since your team is not re-creating content that already exists.
 Sarah and her team make it a point to communicate content updates in their weekly team meetings and their 1:1’s.
 This way, the are always on top of the improvements their team is making to their Loopio library.

 Being Selective Matters

-It can be very tempting to add everything that you work on into your Library – after all you’ve spent a lot of time creating it.
+It can be very tempting for a proposal manager add everything that you work on into your Library – after all you’ve spent a lot of time creating it.
 Remember: bad data in, bad data out.
 Sometimes it’s difficult to make the decision of what to add back into your library.

 Saying NO to Content